Yifang-Yuan/OptoEphysAnalysis/README.md

 I've put codes for processing both pyPhotometry and SPAD in this repository: https://github.com/Yifang-Yuan/OptoEphysAnalysis/tree/main/SPADPhotometryAnalysis

-With zscore signal data saved as a .csv file, and saved in the same folder as ephys results, you'll be able to proceed this analysis.
+With optical signal saved as a .csv file in the same folder as ephys results, you'll be able to proceed with the `CombineAnalysis.py`.

 ### Analysing behviour data
 Behaviour data should also be analysed saved as .csv files with animals' coordinates in each camera frame.